cypherpunk-academy/2064/de/005_2021_Einbruch in Amerika.md

 * WARNING: UNAUTHORIZED ACCESS CAN RESULT IN FEDERAL PROSECUTION
 * FOLLOWING THE ESPIONAGE ACT OF 1917.
 * STOP!
 IMMEDIATLY!
+LOG OUT!
 IF YOU ARE IN ANY DOUBT OF YOUR AUTHORIZATION.

 *** ****************************
 Welcome, Randy!